modalitysystems/modalitysoftware-docs/twa/TeamworkAnalyticsDataCollectionExplained.md

 - Calls
 - Meetings

-So any report page that reports on these will build data over time from when Teamwork Analytics is installed.
+So any report page that reports on Private Chat, Calls or Meetings will build data over time from when Teamwork Analytics is installed.

-### Collecting Microsoft Teams Detailed Activity Metadata for Teams and Channels (List channel messages)

-For Teams/Channels and SharePoint/File Activity, the API's allow us to poll for the actual messages posted in every single channel since each Team and channels creation (provided the data has not been deleted by a retention policy).
-For this reason, we can report on Team/Channel activity right from when the first team was created in your organisation, straight after install.
-This data does not need to "build up" like Private Chat, Calls and Meetings data.

-It is this detailed activity metadata that lets us report in granular detail on team activity by active directory group.

 We hope/envisage that as the API's offer more access we will be able to report in even more detail in the future.